Embedding a Trained Neural Network in GAMSPy#

 print(network(nn_input))

-You can see that the largest logit in the last layer corresponds to digit 3, confirming that our neural network is indeed misclassifying the new image.
-But the question remains: would we also confuse the image?
+You can see that, in FFN example, the largest logit in the last layer corresponds to digit 3, confirming that our neural network is indeed misclassifying the new image.
+You might say, didn’t we target for digit 2?
+But we just said that classifying it as 7 should be less likely than 2.
+Those two statements can be true at the same time.
+That’s why the objective that is picked matters a lot in the context.

 import matplotlib.pyplot as plt